BeansGalaxy/Beans-Backpacks-3/README.md

     - `Never`: always drops the backpack
     - `KeepInventory` (*default*): keeps/drops the backpack according the KeepInventory gamerule
   - Removed ticking methods which traits no longer used

-- **TO DO**
-  - Hovering over an item in a trait menu should show it's tooltip on the left side of the item

 <h2>0.10 Fabric <br> 0.10 NeoForge</h2><img width="204" height="92" align="right" alt="crafting-grid(1)" src="https://github.com/user-attachments/assets/9144fd7c-36b1-451a-ab49-538c6e0595ff" />